miketeachman/micropython-esp32-i2s-examples/README.md

 See section below "Understanding Channel Format"
 ***

-### ESP32 Boards Tested
+### ESP32 Development Boards Tested
-  * Adafruit Huzzah Feather ESP32 with external SDCard
+  * Adafruit Huzzah Feather ESP32 with external SD card
   * Lolin D32 Pro
+  * Lolin D32 with external SD card

+### I2S Microphone Boards Tested
+ * INMP441 microphone module available on ebay, aliexpress, amazon
+ * MSM261S4030H0 microphone module available on ebay, aliexpress, amazon
+ *  Adafruit I2S MEMS Microphone Breakout - SPH0645LM4H.  **This board is NOT recommended**.
+The SPH0645LM4H chip implements non-standard Philips I2S timing.
+When used with the ESP32, all audio samples coming from the I2S microphone are shifted to the left by one bit.
+This increases the sound level by 6dB.
+More details on this problem are outlined a [StreetSense project log](https://hackaday.io/project/162059-street-sense/log/160705-new-i2s-microphone).
+It is unfortunate that the chip manufacturer failed to follow the de-facto [Philips I2S bus specification](https://web.archive.org/web/20070102004400/http://www.nxp.com/acrobat_download/various/I2SBUS.pdf).

-### I2S Boards Tested
+### I2S DAC and Amplifier Boards Tested
-  * Adafruit I2S MEMS Microphone Breakout - SPH0645LM4H
    * Adafruit I2S 3W Class D Amplifier Breakout - MAX98357A
    * I2S PCM5102 Stereo DAC Decoder available on ebay, aliexpress, amazon

+### Pre-built Firmware Binaries
+Pre-built firmware binaries that support I2S are available in the [firmware folder](firmware).
+Binaries are provided for the regular ESP32 module and the enhanced ESP32 module with external PSRAM.

 ### DMA considerations
-The ESP32 I2S peripherals use DMA to transfer data between the user application and an external I2S hardware peripheral.
+The ESP32 uses [DMA](https://en.wikipedia.org/wiki/Direct_memory_access) to transfer data between a MicroPython application and an I2S hardware peripheral.
 DMA memory is implemented as a linked-list of DMA buffers and is specified by the two constructor arguments `dmacount` and `dmalen`.

 DMA runs continuously in the background and allows user applications to perform other operations while sample data is transfered between DMA memory and the I2S hardware.
 In general, more DMA memory = more time that user applications can operate before DMA "undderruns" or "overruns" happen.

 **DMA memory allocation**

-`DMA memory allocated (in bytes) = dmacount * sizeof-a-dma-buffer-in-bytes`
+DMA memory is allocated by the ESP32 when either the I2S constructor or the init() method is called.
+The following formula provides a close approximation to the total amount of DMA memory allocated (in bytes)

+* DMA memory allocation = `dmacount * dmalen * # bytes/sample * # channels` bytes

 **Understanding DMA buffer size**

-It is intuitive to think that `sizeof-a-dma-buffer-in-bytes` equals `dmalen`. **This is not the case**.  `dmalen` is related to the number of data *samples*.  `sizeof-a-dma-buffer-in-bytes` is calculated as follows:

-`sizeof-a-dma-buffer-in-bytes = dmalen * # bytes/sample * # channels`
+size of each DMA buffer = `dmalen * # bytes/sample * # channels` bytes

 where `# channels` refers to mono versus stereo operation:
   * mono = 1 channel, (channelformat=ONLY_RIGHT, ONLY_LEFT)
   * stereo = 2 channels, (channelformat=RIGHT_LEFT, ALL_RIGHT, or ALL_LEFT)

-example:  dmalen=128, dataformat=32bits, channelformat=RIGHT_LEFT (e.g. stereo)
+example:  dmalen=128, dataformat=I2S.B32, channelformat=RIGHT_LEFT (e.g. stereo)
-  * sizeof-a-dma-buffer-in-bytes = 128 \* 4 \* 2 = 1024 bytes
+  * DMA buffer size= 128 \* 4 \* 2 = 1024 bytes

-**Sizing 'buf' for readinto()**:  For efficient use of allocated memory, the sizeof `buf` should be an integer multiple of the DMA buffer size.
-Larger `buf` sizes can be advantageous when writing samples to internal flash memory or external SDCards.
+**Sizing 'buf' for readinto() method**:  For efficient use of DMA memory, the sizeof `buf` should be an *integer multiple* of the DMA buffer size.
+For example, with a DMA buffer size = 2000, a good size for buf could be 4000 bytes.
+Larger `buf` sizes can be advantageous when writing samples to internal flash memory or external SD cards.
 A larger `buf` will permit a continuous bulk write to memory, which is more efficient than multiple small block writes.

-**Sizing 'buf' for write()**:  Similar to the read() method, the sizeof `buf` should be an integer multiple of the DMA buffer size.
+**Sizing 'buf' for write() method**:  Similar to the read method, the sizeof `buf` should ideally be an integer multiple of the DMA buffer size.
 For a *simple* design using the `timeout` argument, the sizeof `buf` can be equal to the sizeof the DMA buffer.
 Why?
-The entire contents of `buf` can be written to a DMA memory buffer in one pass, which avoids possible design complications of dealing with residual samples remaining in `buf`.
+The entire contents of `buf` can be written to a DMA memory buffer with one call to the write method - this approach avoids possible design complications of dealing with residual samples remaining in `buf`.

 ### Understanding the timeout argument
 The optional `timeout` argument in the readinto and write methods specifies the maximum amount of time (in ms) that these method calls wait for a DMA buffer to become available.
 If `timeout = 0` is specified, then the readinto and write methods will return "immediately" (measured ~125us) when:
   * no DMA buffer is available with data to read (readinto method)
   * no DMA buffer is available to be filled (write method)

-The `timeout` argument allows application code to effectively poll DMA memory and then perform other operations when all DMA buffers are empty (readinto method) or full (write method).
+The `timeout=0` setting allows application code to effectively poll DMA memory and then perform other operations when all DMA buffers are empty (readinto method) or full (write method).

 ### Understanding the Channel Format argument
 The `channelformat` constructor argument determines how sample data is mapped to the sdin, sdout, and bck I2S signals.
 The relationships can be understood through example, showing oscilloscope captures of the relevant I2S signals.